-What can it hurt to run a red light…just this one time?
+What can it hurt to run a red light just this one time?

 Why People Run Red Lights

-The vast majority of people run red lights because they're in a hurry or feeling impatient.
+Most people run red lights because they're in a hurry or feeling impatient.
 In our hurried world, this is certainly understandable, but it also reflects a fundamental miscalculation of risk and reward.
 Is arriving at a destination one or two minutes later worth running a risk of a serious car accident that could harm yourself and others?
 The answer is a resounding “no.”

-Speeding puts drivers in the difficult position of having to gauge whether it is better to slam on the breaks (which poses its own dangers) or to fly through the light hoping there's no oncoming cross-traffic.
+Speeding puts drivers in the difficult position of judging whether it is better to slam on the breaks (which poses its own dangers) or fly through the light, hoping there's no oncoming cross-traffic.
 Drivers must make this decision in the blink of an eye, and getting it wrong can result in catastrophe.

-- Drivers "zone out" on long trips and lose situational awareness;
+- Drivers "zone out" on long trips and lose situational awareness

-- Drivers pay attention to a distracting device like a smartphone or GPS rather than the road ahead;
+- Drivers pay attention to a distracting device like a smartphone or GPS rather than the road ahead

-- The location or mode of operation of the red light makes it difficult for drivers to see or anticipate.
+- The location or mode of operation of the red light makes it difficult for drivers to see or anticipate

 Regardless of a driver's reasons (or lack thereof), running red lights creates enormous danger for the driver, his passengers, and any other vehicles on the road.
 Even when a driver has an arguably good reason to want to run a red light, such as in a life-or-death emergency, it's important not to go barreling through an intersection if the light is red.

 The Consequences of Running a Red Light